-If you will be placing your Manitou on blocks for storage, it is important to place the blocks under the most structurally sound areas of the pontoon.
-The diagrams below illustrate these locations for two- and three-pontoon hulls.
+If you will be placing your Manitou boat on blocks for storage, it is important to place the blocks under the most structurally sound areas of the boat.
+The diagrams below illustrate these locations for two- and three-tube hulls.
 Ensure that the boat's weight is evenly distributed between the blocks.